Kaalratri (TV series)

-Kaalratri is a 2024 Indian Bengali crime thriller web series.
-Directed and written by Ayan Chakraborti, the series is based on Manoj Sen's eponymous story "Ebong Kalratri".
-Produced by Shree Venkatesh Films, the series was streamed on Hoichoi on 6 December 2024 and was a part of Hoichoi's new "Hoichoi TV+" format of storytelling.
+Kaalratri is an Indian Bengali crime thriller web series.
+Directed and written by Ayan Chakraborti, and produced by Shree Venkatesh Films, the series is a part of Hoichoi's new "Hoichoi TV+" format of storytelling.
+The story revolves around a new bride Debi, whose husband is murdered the day after their wedding, plunging her into a maze of secrets and scandal within her new family.

 Subhadeep Guha has composed the music of the series.
 The editing was done by Sanglap Bhowmik whereas Ramyadip Saha handled the cinematography.
 The series stars Soumitrisha Kundu in the lead role, marking her OTT debut.
 Indrasish Roy, Rupanjana Mitra and Rajdeep Gupta play other pivotal supporting roles.
-The story revolves around a new bride Debi, whose husband is murdered the day after their wedding, plunging her into a maze of secrets and scandal within her new family.
+Two seasons of the series are streaming on the Bengali OTT platform Hoichoi.

 Synopsis

 The series begins with the wedding of Debi to Rudra Roy Barman, a young man from a wealthy family.
 However, on her wedding day, Debi's mysterious friend Maya delivers a chilling prophecy: Rudra will die the very next day.
 True to Maya's prediction, Rudra is found murdered in the family mansion on the first night after their marriage, turning Debi's happiest day into a nightmare.

 The tragedy sets in motion a chain of events that exposes the dark side of the Roy Barman family.
 DSP Satyaki Sanyal takes charge of the murder investigation.
 As he delves deeper, a web of secrets, betrayals and scandals within the family begins to unravel, making every family member a suspect.
 Debi finds herself caught in a whirlwind of grief and suspicion, navigating a maze of deceit and danger as she tries to uncover the truth behind her husband's death.